behroozbc/DuckDuckGoDotNet/README_EN.md

 # DuckDuckGo

-An AI chat and search for texts, news, images, and videos using the DuckDuckGo.com search engine, implemented in C#.
+Search for texts, news, images, and videos using the DuckDuckGo.com search engine, implemented in C#.

 The design of this library was inspired by the [duckduckgo_search](https://github.com/deedy5/duckduckgo_search) library.